 - Weekend and night classes available

 - Employing students to lower education costs

 Graduation & Transfer Rates

 Community colleges offer a variety of career and transfer options for students.
-The following table shows the graduation and transfer-out rates for this school, versus those community colleges in Michigan, which can be valuable information for determining which school to attend.
+The following table shows the graduation and transfer-out rates for MCC, versus those community colleges in Michigan, which can be valuable information for determining which school to attend.

 Specialized Programs & Accreditations

 - Associate's Degree in Nursing (ADN) Program (more info)

 - Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
 May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 2006)

 - Find all the other nursing programs in Michigan

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.